 Picture 4: Positive Patch test to Glove Raw Material

 It is difficult and often impossible to make a clinical diagnosis of ACD vs. ICD based on clinical appearance.
-Clinically the classifications of acute CD , subacute CD and chronic CD are of generic usefulness and do not distinguish between ICD and ACD.
+Clinically the classifications of acute CD, subacute CD and chronic CD are of generic usefulness and do not distinguish between ICD and ACD.
 The clinical variations do not necessarily correlate directly with new, recent or chronic exposure to a substance because of the interplay of many factors.
-Several subtypes of ICD have special clinical attributes which make them stand out form the other forms of CD.
+Several subtypes of Irritant Contact Dermatitis have special clinical attributes which make them stand out from the other forms of CD.

 Picture 5: Sub acute ACD from rubber gloves

 Acute CD is characterized by redness, papules (bumps) and vesicles.
 The appearance of small 1-3 mm vesicles and occasionally bullae is the hallmark of allergic contact dermatitis.
 Itching is often intense and may disrupt sleep.

 Subacute CD is characterized by redness and itching but vesicles are seen as fine peeling, scale or a thickening of the skin.
 Itching continues and scratching causes small sores or excoriations.
 Linear fissures or cracks are common at sites of mechanical trauma, especially on the hands.

 Chronic CD is minimally red or inflamed and is characterized by thickened skin that is scaling or shiny on the surface with cracking and fissuring at sites where skin is stretched by motion.
 Burning and pain of the fissures is more a complaint at this stage than itching.